 Employers will continue to benefit from NI savings on the contributions of those employees that use the childcare voucher scheme.
-If you have a member of staff that currently receives childcare vouchers, and they decide that Tax-Free Childcare (TFC) is better for them, you will lose the savings from their voucher contributions, meaning your Employer’s NI contributions will go up.Close
+If you have a member of staff that currently receives childcare vouchers, and they decide that TFC is better for them, you will lose the savings from their voucher contributions, meaning your Employer’s NI contributions will go up.Close

 How often can employees change between childcare vouchers and TFC?

-Working parents can switch from childcare vouchers to TFC at any time, even after April 2018,but once they register for TFC and officially cancel their childcare vouchers by completing a Childcare Account Notice (CAN), they can’t switch back to childcare vouchers later on.
+Working parents can switch from childcare vouchers to TFC at any time, even after October 2018, but once they register for TFC and officially cancel their childcare vouchers by completing a Childcare Account Notice (CAN), they can’t switch back to childcare vouchers later on.

-We would recommend that all parents join their employer’s childcare voucher scheme before the April 2018 cut-off, then take as much time as they need to decide which scheme is better for them and their family, for as long as they will be incurring registered childcare costs.
+We would recommend that all parents join their employer’s childcare voucher scheme – they need to receive their first voucher by October 2018 - then take as much time as they need to decide which scheme is better for them and their family, for as long as they will be incurring registered childcare costs.

 Can an employee join the childcare voucher scheme if they don’t have children yet?

 No, they would need to have at least one child to be able to register for childcare vouchers.
-(The same rule applies for Tax-Free Childcare).Close
+(The same rule applies for TFC).

 Are families no longer eligible where one of the parents earns over £100,000 a year?

 Correct.
-A couple or lone parent would not be eligible for Tax-Free Childcare if either parent or partner earns over £100,000 per annum.
+A couple or lone parent would not be eligible for TFC if either parent or partner earns over £100,000 per annum.

 Generally speaking which parents will be worse off with TFC?

-Assuming parents are eligible for both schemes, a very general rule of thumb is that for large families with or those higher childcare costs, Tax-Free Childcare may be the better option.
+Assuming parents are eligible for both schemes, a very general rule of thumb is that for large families with higher childcare costs, TFC may be the better option.
 The lower the childcare costs, or the smaller the family, childcare vouchers may be the better option.
 However, there are lots of eligibility criteria for TFC, so deciding the better scheme can be confusing for parents.

 A good starting point is for parents our Decision Tree.

-If an employee has one child, and takes childcare vouchers - then after April 2018 has another child…can they have a Tax-Free Childcare (TFC) account for the other child?
+If an employee has one child, and takes childcare vouchers - then after October 2018 has another child…can they have a TFC account for the other child?